 If you have an extended health plan through work, then part or all of your fee may be covered by your insurer.
-If you have your plan through Green Shield, Blue Cross, Sun Life, Great West Life or ManuLife we may be able to bill them directly on your behalf.
+We offer direct billing to over 30 insurers including Green Shield, Blue Cross, Sun Life, Canada Life, Manulife and more.

 6. What if I am injured at work?

 If you experience a work related injury, then your Chiropractic treatment is fully covered by WSIB (Worker’s Safety and Insurance Board of Ontario).
-Dr. Paisley and Dr. Nyman are both registered providers with WSIB.
+All our doctors are registered providers with WSIB.
 They are also both qualified to provide the evidence based treatment protocols of the WSIB Programs of Care.
 This includes treatment for low back injury, shoulder tendonitis, “tennis elbow”, carpal tunnel syndrome and knee injuries.
 If the WSIB claim is approved then there is eligibility for up to 8 weeks of Chiropractic rehabilitation.

 7. I've been injured in a motor vehicle accident; can you help?

 Yes, Chiropractic treatment is very effective for the injuries typically sustained in a motor vehicle accident.
 Your car insurance policy covers you for 8 –12 weeks of Chiropractic rehab following an accident.
 You can receive Chiropractic treatment without a referral from the insurance company or your family physician.
 Health providers who treat MVA injuries in Ontario are now required to be registered through the HCAI system (Health Claims for Auto Insurance).
-Dr. Paisley and Dr. Nyman are both registered with HCAI and are experienced in effectively assessing and treating Whiplash type injuries.
+All our doctors are registered with HCAI and are experienced in effectively assessing and treating Whiplash type injuries.